 Need a little protein to power through the day, but craving dessert?
 May sound like an impossible request, but it isn’t…

 …introducing the most lusciously delicious low carb protein shake!
 Mash some raspberries on the bottom for bonus points!

 How Do I Make Low Carb Smoothies?

-Here’s a breakdown of the ingredients, so you can get creative with your own recipes for low carb smoothies:
+Here’s a breakdown of low carb smoothies worthy ingredients, so you can get creative:

 - Skip the fruit juice.
 Fruit juice is basically concentrated sugar (carbs) and water from fruit.
 It lacks protein, fat or fiber.
 Bad on bad for a low carb meal plan!